Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 Do you have difficulty falling or staying asleep?

-Strategies to overcome insomnia
+Strategies that may help you overcome insomnia

 Therapy, specifically cognitive behavioral therapy for insomnia (CBT-I), is the leading treatment for insomnia symptoms, but you can also implement key lifestyle changes to sleep better.
 The following are some evidence-based strategies that may help relieve your insomnia.

-Decrease caffeine consumption
+Decrease caffeine consumption to avoid insomnia

 Create an environment conducive to sleep